-The conclusions and recommendations noted in this an important possibly be subjected to ground failure, seismic shaking or erosion causing significant damage.
+The conclusions and recommendations noted in this teport are based on probability and in no way imply that the homesites and adjacent slope be the will not possibly be subjected to ground failure, seismic shaking or erosion causing significant darnage.
 The report does suggest that using the site for residential purposes in compliance with the recommendations contained herein is an acceptable risk.